furnstahl/Physics-8820/LectureNotes/_build/html/_sources/content/Why_Bayes_is_better/lecture_09.md

 :::
 :::{admonition} What would $I$ include here?
 :class: dropdown
-$I$ includes the details of the game.
+$I$ includes all the details of the game, such as how $\alpha$ enters and how the winner of each roll is determined.
 :::
 * Plan: introduce $\alpha$ as a nuisance parameter.
 If we know $\alpha$, the calculation is strightforward.
-If we only know it with some probability, then marginalize.
+If we only know it with some probability, then marginalize (i.e., do an appropriately weighted integral over $\alpha$).
-* Consider we can take several different equivalent paths to the same result.
+* Note that we can take several different equivalent paths to the same result:

 $$\begin{align}
   &a.\ p(B|D,I) = \int_0^1 d\alpha\, p(B,\alpha|D,I)